 Presents a review of real numbers and basic operations on algebraic expressions.
-Students will solve linear equations and inequalities in one variable including applications.
-Computer software is required for this course.
+Students will solve linear equations and inequalities in one variable including applications, graph linear equations in two variables, and construct equations of a straight line.
 A graphing calculator is required for this course.
 Check with the College Bookstore or the Mathematics Department for recommended models.
-Prerequisite(s): C or better in MATH 11B or placement by exam.
+Prerequisite(s): C or better in MATH 111 or MATH 11B or placement by exam.
 (PCS 1.4, 2 credit hours - 2 hours lecture, 0 hours lab)